niccoloalexander/data_platform/README.md

 ### Interesting Choices

 **Seed instead of case when for invoice enrichment**
 I like this option because I had to make assumptions on how to treat each field in computing for balance and other fields.
-This format makes it easy to make adjustments and a arguably easier than looking at conditional logic in SQL to understand what's going on.
+This format makes it easy to make adjustments and is arguably easier than looking at conditional logic in SQL to understand what's going on.
 Some other thoughts:
 - It would be a good idea to compare this strategy to using case whens in terms of computational cost.
 - Downstream incrementals may have to be fully refreshed after changes to this seed.